Lundquist Center for Entrepreneurship

 Portland

 Just a short drive or train ride north, the Cameron Center for Finance and Securities Analysis makes active use of firms in Portland.
-In the past students have visited with Mazama Capital Management, Ferguson-Wellman Capital Management, Paulson Investment Company, Intel, and Morley Financial Services.
+In the past students have visited Mazama Capital Management, Ferguson-Wellman Capital Management, Paulson Investment Company, Intel, and Morley Financial Services.
 Students regularly participate in networking and education activities put on by the Oregon Chartered Financial Analyst Society and the Portland Alternative Investments Association.

 New York City

 The annual University of Oregon Investment Group (UOIG) trip to New York features visits to a variety of Wall Street firms, the New York Stock Exchange, and meetings with local University of Oregon alumni.
-MBA student participate in UOIG and the Cameron Center helps organize visits for students in the Big Apple.
+MBA students participate in UOIG and the Cameron Center helps organize visits for students in the Big Apple.

 San Francisco